 The employability of Sunderland graduates reflects our mix of academic rigour and practical skills.
 To enhance this mix, we encourage you to apply to undertake a 48-week placement between your second and final year.
 It effectively becomes a third year of a four-year course.

 We have well-established links with a number of pharmaceutical multinationals and NHS Trusts.
-Through these links, we organise a programme of guest speakers who discuss the cutting edge of pharmaceutical research and development.
+Through these links, we organise a course of guest speakers who discuss the cutting edge of pharmaceutical research and development.

-The programme helps you relate academic theory to current trends and issues.
+The course helps you relate academic theory to current trends and issues.
 It’s all part of broadening your learning so that you’re prepared not just for exams but for life.

 Sign up to receive emails about your subject area.